 The faculty who teach in the NPL minor are currently professionals working in the public and private sectors who bring a depth of experience and expertise to the online virtual classroom.
 Students will benefit from the real-life examples and practical scenarios that faculty draw upon to illustrate concepts and principles in the non-profit world.
 The online courses provide flexibility to students who need an alternative to traditional in-class schedules.
 The Preceptor course adds an additional element of hands-on experiential learning in which a student interns with a local non-profit organization, applying theory to praxis and gaining valuable on-the-job experience.

 Students must complete all 18 credits as outlined below to receive the minor.
-Even numbered courses are offered in the fall semester and odd numbered courses are offered in the spring semester.
+Courses are offered either in the fall or spring semester as indicated in the descriptions below, with the exception of NPL 4900, in which students can enroll during any semester after completing NPL 3000 as a pre-requisite.

 NPL 3000* (Fall) Foundations of Non-Profit Leadership (3)